Iullus Antonius: Civil war

 In 36 BC, Mark Antony abandoned Octavia and her children in Rome and sailed to Alexandria to rejoin his former lover Cleopatra VII (they had already met in 41 BC and were parents of twin children).
 Mark Antony divorced Octavia circa 32 BC.
-Iullus and his half-sisters returned to Rome with Octavia while Antyllus remained with his father in Egypt.
+Iullus and his half-sisters returned to Rome with Octavia while Iullus' elder brother, Marcus Antonius Antyllus, remained with his father in Egypt.
 Antyllus was raised by Cleopatra beside his father's children by her, Ptolemy Philadelphus, Alexander Helios and Cleopatra Selene II, and Antyllus' stepbrother Caesarion.

 In the Battle of Actium, the fleets of Antony and Cleopatra were destroyed, and they fled to Egypt.
 In August 30 BC, Octavian, assisted by Marcus Vipsanius Agrippa, invaded Egypt.
-With no other refuge to escape to, Mark Antony committed suicide by falling on his sword, having been tricked into thinking that Cleopatra had already done so.
-A few days later, Cleopatra did actually commit suicide.
+With no other refuge to escape to, Mark Antony killed himself by falling on his sword, having been tricked into thinking that Cleopatra had already done so.
+A few days later, Cleopatra did actually die by suicide.

 Octavian and his army seized control of Egypt and claimed it as part of the Roman Empire.
-While Iullus' elder brother Marcus Antonius Antyllus and his stepbrother Caesarion were murdered by Octavian, he showed some mercy to their half-siblings Alexander Helios, Cleopatra Selene II and Ptolemy Philadelphus.
+While Iullus' elder brother Antyllus and his stepbrother Caesarion were murdered by Octavian, he showed some mercy to their half-siblings Alexander Helios, Cleopatra Selene II and Ptolemy Philadelphus.
 They were given to Iullus' first stepmother Octavia to be raised as Roman citizens.
 In 27 BC, they returned to Rome, and Octavian was given the title of Augustus.